If you already are in Sweden and want to apply for a residence permit to live with someone in Sweden

 Your permit must be valid when you submit your new application.
+However, you can not receive a residence permit for the reason that you want to live with a family member in Sweden before your current permit expires.
 If you are in Sweden with a visa or a temporary visitor's permit, you can usually only be granted a permit for an extended visit, rather than a permit to settle in Sweden.

 If you have a residence permit as a family member to an EU citizen with right of residence, you can no longer be granted an extension to your residence permit.
 However, you may have the possibility to apply for a residence card.

 If you have or are expecting a child in Sweden

 If you are in Sweden without a valid residence permit, you can, in some cases, get a residence permit on the grounds that you want to live with someone in Sweden without needing to leave the country.
 A pregnancy or a common child does not automatically mean that you can get a residence permit in Sweden without needing to leave the country.
 Having your application examined and granted when you are in Sweden is an exception, and a short separation from your child can be considered reasonable, for example.